ioBroker/ioBroker.js-controller/docs/ru/adapterref/iobroker.nuki2/README.md

 ## Changelog

-### 1.0.0 (2019-04-xx) [IN DEVELOPMENT]
+### 1.0.0 (2019-05-xx) [IN DEVELOPMENT]
-- (zefau) support for hashed token for hardware bridges (see https://developer.nuki.io/page/nuki-bridge-http-api-180/4/#heading--token) in the [nuki-bridge-api](https://github.com/Mik13/nuki-bridge-api/pull/9)
+- (Zefau) support for hashed token for hardware bridges (see https://developer.nuki.io/page/nuki-bridge-http-api-180/4/#heading--token) in the [nuki-bridge-api](https://github.com/Mik13/nuki-bridge-api/pull/9)
-- (zefau) bump to stable release
+- (Zefau) bump to stable release

+### 0.9.12 (2019-05-16)
+- (Zefau) fixed an issue causing the same callback set multiple times (see [#9](https://github.com/Zefau/ioBroker.nuki2/issues/9#issuecomment-493148883))

+### 0.9.11 (2019-05-13)
+- (Zefau) added info-message when setting refresh rate to less than 10 seconds

+### 0.9.10 (2019-05-10)
+- (Zefau) added states to reflect current callbacks set on the Nuki Bridge as well as action to delete the callbacks
+- (Zefau) updated dependency of `nuki-bridge-api` to v1.5.0

+### 0.9.9 (2019-05-05)
+- (Zefau) updated dependency of `nuki-bridge-api` to v1.4.0

+### 0.9.8 (2019-05-05)
+Thanks to [@systemofapwne](https://github.com/systemofapwne) for testing and identifying quite a few bugs.

+- (Zefau) added delay between requests / actions applied on the Nuki Bridge (to prevent overload, see [#9](https://github.com/Zefau/ioBroker.nuki2/issues/9))
+- (Zefau) fixed an issue causing the adapter to crash when polling was enabled, but Web API is not used (see [#10](https://github.com/Zefau/ioBroker.nuki2/issues/10))

+### 0.9.7 (2019-05-05)
+- (Zefau) added verification if callback URL is already added on Nuki Bridge (see [#9](https://github.com/Zefau/ioBroker.nuki2/issues/9))

 ### 0.9.6 (2019-05-03)
-- (zefau) added Web Adapter as dependency
+- (Zefau) added Web Adapter as dependency
-- (zefau) add Warning when opening web / log view but Nuki Web API has not been setup
+- (Zefau) add warning when opening web / log view but Nuki Web API has not been setup
-- (zefau) removed empty folders when Nuki Web API has not been setup
+- (Zefau) removed empty folders when Nuki Web API has not been setup
-- (zefau) fixed an issue with Webhook when time for refreshing all settings was set ([#9](https://github.com/Zefau/ioBroker.nuki2/issues/9))
+- (Zefau) fixed an issue with Webhook when time for refreshing all settings was set ([#9](https://github.com/Zefau/ioBroker.nuki2/issues/9))

 ### 0.9.4 / 0.9.5 (2019-03-22)
-* (zefau) Useless versions to fix incorrect configuration in `io-package.json`
+- (Zefau) Useless versions to fix incorrect configuration in `io-package.json`

 ### 0.9.3 (2019-03-22)
-* (zefau) Limited log retrieval to 1000 entries
+- (Zefau) Limited log retrieval to 1000 entries

 ### 0.9.2 (2019-02-11)
-* (zefau) Updated dependency
+- (Zefau) Updated dependency

 ### 0.9.1 (2019-02-10)
-* (zefau) Added Web Interface to view logs
+- (Zefau) Added Web Interface to view logs

 ### 0.9.0 (2019-02-09)
-* (zefau) Using both Bridge API and Web API
+- (Zefau) Using both Bridge API and Web API
-* (zefau) Support for multiple bridges
+- (Zefau) Support for multiple bridges
-* (zefau) Support for discovery within admin panel
+- (Zefau) Support for discovery within admin panel
-* (zefau) Additional states for bridges and better separation between software / hardware bridge
+- (Zefau) Additional states for bridges and better separation between software / hardware bridge
-  * retrieve the basic and advanced configuration from your lock
+  - retrieve the basic and advanced configuration from your lock
-  * retrieve all users having access to your lock
+  - retrieve all users having access to your lock

 ## License
 The MIT License (MIT)